geogo-in/fswi-amazon-clone-api/README.md

 # GEOGO Full Stack Web Internship Amazon Clone APIs
 Hey, let's make this repo all much rich as possible by contributing more endpoints.
-Check how to contribute in this section below.
+Follow the guidelines, make open source contributions and make your github profile to standout.

 ## API Index for all modules